project-mirrors/forgejo-helm/README.md

 If HA is not needed/desired, the following configurations can be used to deploy a single-pod Forgejo instance.

-1. For a production-ready single-pod Forgejo instance without external dependencies (using the chart dependency `postgresql` and `valkey`):
+1. For a production-ready single-pod Forgejo instance without external dependencies (using the built-in SQLite and the chart dependency `valkey`):

    <details>